Credit Suisse clears Thiam over spying scandal, as right-hand man resigns

-Khan, who left Switzerland’s second-biggest bank in July and began work on Tuesday at arch-rival UBS, was under surveillance by private detectives hired by Credit Suisse from Sept.
+Khan, who left Switzerland’s second-biggest bank in July and began work on Tuesday at arch-rival UBS (UBSG.S), was under surveillance by private detectives hired by Credit Suisse from Sept.
 4 to Sept.
 17, when he spotted them.

 An internal Credit Suisse investigation carried out by law firm Homburger found Chief Operating Officer Pierre-Olivier Bouee alone initiated observation of Khan to see if he was trying to poach former colleagues to join him at UBS, the bank said on Tuesday.